 We also have a significant amount of self-contained accommodation too, where residents can live alone or within a block and have their own kitchen, bathroom and bedroom and still receive support.

-If you, or a loved one, are ready to move into a supported living property, you will need to contact your local authority, usually through their Social Services Department.
-When you contact them, you need to ask them for an assessment to see if you can access a support package from them.
+If you, or a loved one, are ready to move into a supported living property, you will need to contact your local authority, usually through their social services department.
+When you contact them, you need to ask them for an assessment to see if you can access a care support package from them.
 They will then work with you to help you access the right type of housing you need.

 If you need any help knowing who to contact, please check on the Government's website by clicking here.

-Please contact us on 03333 202671 to be directed to the Supported Housing Officer that covers the area you live in.
+We can let you know if we have any empty properties in the area where you want to live.
+Please contact us to be directed to the supported living officer that covers the area you live in.

 What will happen if I am offered a place to live?